TKUwengkunduo/docker/README.md

 ## Build Docker Image

 Use the provided Dockerfile to build the Docker image.
-By default, the image name is `custom_image`, but you can specify a custom name during the build process.
+By default, the image name is `my_image`, but you can specify a custom name during the build process.

 ### Build Docker Image